-This section allows you to select the method to be used for Wi-Fi Protected Setup (WPS) to create a secure wireless connection.
+The Wi-Fi Protected Setup screen allows you select the method to be used for Wi-Fi Protected Setup (WPS) to create a secure wireless connection.

 Note: Clients must support WPS in order for this method to be used.

 Enable: Check the box to Enable WPS.